Lanzarote, the island shaped by Manrique

 César Manrique Foundation in Lanzarote

-But, how can his work be defined?
-This is a difficult question to answer, and even more difficult to confine Manrique’s work to current artistic trends or even techniques used.
-Although he defined himself as a painter, the truth is that Manrique was also a sculptor, architect, town planner, landscape artist, ecologist and monument conservationist.
-Manrique was all of these things, which comes through in all of his work.
+How can his work be defined?
+It is difficult to answer that question and, more so, straightjacket Manrique’s work within artistic currents and techniques used.
+Although he defined himself as a painter, it is true he was also a sculptor, architect, town planner, landscaper, ecologist and a monument curator.
+Manrique was all these things and this is what his work reveals.

-The mirador del Río is another of his projects in Lanzarote, a vantage point magnificently integrated into the island’s northern cliffs.
-Manrique’s house, in Taro de Tahiche, is perhaps the piece that best represents his personal and artistic ideals: it expresses his longing to live together with lava.
-The house is an exceptional example of the integration of a residence into natural surroundings--an oasis in the middle of a river of blue-black lava.
+The Río viewing point is another of his projects in Lanzarote, skilfully integrated into the cliffs on the north of the island.
+His own home in Taro de Tahiche is perhaps the work which best represents Manrique’s personal and artistic ideals: it expresses his fascination with volcanic rock, and is an exceptional example of a home integrated in nature, a bubble in the middle of a river of blue-black lava.

-Today the house is the site of the César Manrique Foundation, created in 1992 with the purpose of promoting the study and diffusion of all of Manrique’s works, as well as artistic and cultural activities that promote resepct for the envrionment.
-The site was built in 1968 over a lava cast, and on the lower level makes use of the natural formation of five volcanic bubbles to create a surprising inhabitable space.
-The upper level and exterior are built in the island’s traditional architectural style.
+At present, it is the headquarters of the César Manrique Foundation, set up in 1992 to research and disseminate Manrique’s work, and to promote artistic and cultural activity that encourages respect for the environment.
+The building was constructed in 1968 on a lava outflow and takes advantage, on the lower level, of the natural formation of five volcanic bubbles to create a surprising liveable space; the upper level and exterior of the house are inspired by traditional island architecture.

-In sum, for César Manrique, nature was not only a fundamental reference point for his artistic creations, but also for his life.
-He did not create in nature, he used nature to create, and his relationship with his surroundings was not simply an aesthetic one, but rather one in which he had a true and exemplary commitment to defending the environment.
-There is no other Spanish artist whose work is so intimately tied to the natural world.
+In short, for César Manrique nature was not only the main reference point for his artistic creation but also for his life.
+He did not create in nature but rather with it, and his relationship with the landscape was not simply aesthetic but also a truly exemplary commitment to defending the environment.
+There is no other Spanish artist whose work is so intimately linked with nature.

 Var denne informasjonen nyttig for deg?